OVERVIEW

 MY ROLE & INVOLVEMENT

-I led the end‑to‑end design of the Tutor Portal, responsible for shaping both the Tutor and Admin experiences from concept through to MVP delivery.
+I led end-to-end design of the Tutor Portal, shaping both the Tutor and Admin experiences from concept through to MVP delivery:

-Supporting content design, including FAQs and onboarding walkthroughs
+Led content design for FAQs and onboarding walkthroughs

 WHO I WORKED WITH